department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/tsgli.md

 - You weren’t injured while committing or trying to commit a felony, **and**
 - You weren’t injured by a physical or mental illness or disease (not including illness or disease caused by a wound infection; a chemical, biological, or radiological weapon; or accidentally swallowing a contaminated substance)

-You can use this benefit no matter where the injury happened—whether you were on or off duty—and no matter if your coverage was in effect when you got injured.
+You can use this benefit no matter where the injury happened—whether you were on or off duty—and no matter if your SGLI coverage was in effect when you got injured.

 <br>